Château Laroze Saint-Emilion 2020 - Grand Cru Classé

 Wine rated (2023 guide) 94/100

-Intense purple color with violet highlights and a black core.
-Expressive nose with aromas reminiscent of mocha and dark chocolate, smoky minerality, blackberries and brambleberries, juicy plums, chili pepper, and bay leaf in the background.
-Well-structured palate with ripe tannins, soft acidity, great freshness, and aromatic depth.
+Deep purple color with violet highlights and a black core.
+An expressive nose with aromas of mocha and dark chocolate, smoky minerality, blackberries and wild blackberries, juicy plums, chili pepper, and bay leaf in the background.
+Well-structured on the palate with ripe tannins, gentle acidity, great freshness, and aromatic depth.
 A wine with density and length.

 Bernard Burtschy

-The color is dark garnet with intense aromas carried by the raspberry notes of a superb Cabernet Franc.
-The wine is light and supple, full of charm, with a beautiful length, without the slightest heaviness—a small miracle of balance.
+The wine has a deep garnet color with intense aromas dominated by raspberry, characteristic of a superb Cabernet Franc.
+It is light and supple, full of charm, with a lovely finish, without a hint of heaviness—a small miracle of balance.

 Customer rating